What is an ephelis?

 Ephelides are usually diagnosed clinically.
 However, from time to time, the diagnosis is made by a histopathologist after skin biopsy of a pigmented lesion.

-- Increased pigment is noted in otherwise normal skin
+- An increase in pigment is noted in otherwise normal skin

 - There is no increase in the number of melanocytes (unlike lentigines)